This Potato Bread Recipe creates a dough that you can keep in the refrigerator and use anytime you’re craving freshly-baked homemade bread or rolls.

-- 1½ cups lukewarm potato cooking water (plain water can be used)
+- 1½ cups lukewarm water (leftover potato-cooking water is best)

 - 2½ teaspoons table salt

-- 1 cup unseasoned mashed potatoes, room temperature
+- 1 cup mashed potatoes unseasoned, room temperature

 - Grease the inside of a very large bowl and set it aside.

-- Using the flat mixing paddle, beat the ingredients together for 5 minutes, stopping to scrape the sides as needed.
+- Set aside 1 cup of flour.
+To the bowl of a stand mixer, add all of the remaining ingredients in the order written.
+Using the flat mixing paddle, beat the ingredients together for 5 minutes, stopping to scrape the sides as needed.
 Add the remaining flour as needed until the dough is firm, not runny.

-- To bake 1 loaf, remove half the dough from the bowl.
+- For one loaf, remove half the dough from the bowl.
 Shape it into a log and place it in a greased loaf pan.
-To bake 8 rolls, grease a pie pan and shape the dough into eight 1-inch balls.
+For 8 rolls, grease a pie pan and shape the dough into eight 1-inch balls.
 Arrange these around the edges of the pan, one inch apart, with one in the very center.